Top 100 Countries by Wild Mammal Species Richness, 2025

 ASM Mammal Diversity Database

-Current release information for MDD v2.4 and database overview. -
+Database overview and current release information for MDD v2.4. -

 Journal of Mammalogy — How many mammal species are there now?
 Updates and progress in MDD 2.0

-Background on why the mammal database is continuously updated and why taxonomic totals move over time. -
+Background on database updates, taxonomy changes and why species totals can move over time. -

 IUCN Red List of Threatened Species